Freelance Tax: When you can’t get an OTR

 That’s where I hit a dead end.
 When I went to the city hall, the man at the window told me that they do not issue OTRs.
 They only issue PTRs (Professional Tax Receipt) which is only applicable for doctors and lawyers, but not for freelancers like me.
 Another city hall staff suggested that I try getting an OTR in Mandaluyong, but I didn’t want to do that.

 For a minute, I was stumped.
 I was determined to register in 2020 so I had to think.
 I decided to go to my RDO and ask them what I could do in absence of an OTR.
 I brought all my documents and blank cash books with me and handed them over to the BIR assessor and told him my case.

 As it turned out, it was all I needed to do!
 The assessor went through my documents, asked me a few questions, checked my cash books and told me to fill out the top fields in them so he can put the BIR stamp on them and sign them, then instructed me to pay for my registration and bring him back the receipt.

 He categorised me under 9309 Other Service Activities and explained to me how it works.
-My tax would be an automatic 3% deduction in all of my earnings, which later on I learned, also disqualifies me from deducting any of my expenses from my tax.
+My tax would be an automatic 3% deduction in all of my earnings, which later on I learned, also disqualifies me from deducting any of my expenses from my tax except for the basic expenses allowed by the BIR.
 I’m okay with that for now, I’m still learning how to file my quarterly and annual taxes properly, in fact, I need to take one more trip to the RDO this month to file my late 3rd quarter tax and pay the corresponding penalties.
 I’ll learn to apply the changes I need as I go along.